Keep-Current/Engine/src/pipeline/README.md

 ## The pipeline
-The pipeline is responsible of running the different modules together.
+The pipeline runs the different modules together.

 ## How?
 Every document from the scrapper is running through the pipeline, in order to be categorized and extracted.